-Laurie Klein is recognized worldwide for her infrared photography and hand-colored imagery.
+Laurie Klein is recognized worldwide for her infrared photography.
 She began as a Bio-Medical Photographer in undergraduate school where she used infrared film for research and diagnostic purposes.
 What solidified her love and passion for infrared was when she began photographing with infrared film under the tutelage of Ansel Adams when she was a young woman and has never looked back.
 Laurie gained acclaim and recognition as an infrared portrait photographer photographing the female form in the environment.
 She has her BFA from RIT and her MFA from OU.